STEjovanovicFAN/Airplane-API/README.md

     psql -f airplanes.sql
     ```

-5. Last step is to run the node server
+5. Last step is to run the node server as the postgres user
    ```npm start ```

    Next navigate to your webpage.